 The good news is – there is a breakthrough technology being launched this year that can put Asset Protection at your fingertips 24/7.
 An automated remote monitoring of Earthing assets that can alert you to changes in its condition – howsoever caused!

-Imagine having a browser based portal giving you condition data hourly if you want it… in reality, alerts can be set to notify you if the condition drops below or above a certain threshold (inductance), so that you are alerted to a trend in corrosion or degradation, a theft event, even an accidental digger-event… not to mention ongoing condition status.
+Imagine having a browser based portal giving you condition data hourly if you want it.
+In reality, alerts can be set to notify you if the condition drops below or above a certain threshold (inductance), so that you are alerted to a trend in corrosion or degradation, a theft event, even an accidental digger-event… not to mention ongoing condition status.

 I’m a great fan of utilizing good technology in a smart way that automates or systematizes as much as possible.
 So having another set of eyes in the form of an automated monitoring system watching your back for changes in the critical assets you own, is a no-brainer for me … does it appeal to you??
-Click here if it does.

 What better way to ensure compliance over time, without the hassle of trying to remember, organize or manage maintenance/inspection tests?
 What if the site is a secure facility? – with a remote monitor, there’s no need to have outside people risking your security integrity.

 OK, so this is where you come in.
-Like I said, this monitoring technology is at point of launch for Earthing Systems, which is really exciting… but there could also be more applications that my team simply haven’t thought about just yet – so please, give it some thought and come back to me.
-Is there a piece of equipment or system that you know has an inductance, which can be monitored to provide you with information about its condition or status??
+Like I said, this monitoring technology is at point of launch for Earthing Systems, which is really exciting.
+But there could also be more applications that my team simply haven’t thought about just yet.
+So please, give it some thought and come back to me.
+Is there a piece of equipment or system that you know has an inductance.
+Which can be monitored to provide you with information about its condition or status??

 Ian is a Principal Consultant at GreyMatters, with 26 years experience solving HV earthing, EMC, and lightning problems for clients worldwide.
 When he’s not busy studying problems and designing solutions, you can find him mountain biking, sailing and racing motorbikes in the summer.
 In the winter he tends to head off to the mountains chasing the snow with friends and family.
 Ian holds a Master’s Degree, and Degrees in both Mechanical and Electrical disciplines, and is one of the top 1% accredited CDEGS consultants and advisor to international utility companies, data-centre and infrastructure developers globally.